VoElenaS/theInternetLoginPage/README.md

 ✅ By locators over `@FindBy` for flexibility and control
 ✅ No test logic in page objects — all validations live in test classes
 ✅ Explicit, chainable methods for clear user flows
 ✅ Reusable `ElementActions` for clicks, inputs, waits, and alerts
+✅ DriverFactory with ThreadLocal for safe parallel execution
+✅ BrowserConfig with layered parameter resolution (method args → system properties → config file → defaults)

 📚 **Learn More**
 This project is a companion to the article:

-**"Crafting the Perfect Page Object Model: An Expert Tester's Blueprint for Long-Lasting Automation Success** [Read the article →](https://medium.com/@VElanaS/b818c6ef6a90?source=friends_link&sk=32d065ebd7806736428197ac9d3fe4fe)
+* **"Crafting the Perfect Page Object Model: An Expert Tester's Blueprint for Long-Lasting Automation Success** [Read the article →](https://medium.com/@VElanaS/b818c6ef6a90?source=friends_link&sk=32d065ebd7806736428197ac9d3fe4fe)
+* **"DriverFactory — The Backbone of Selenium Test Automation" [Read the article →](https://medium.com/@VElanaS/1a5c807a3c2f?source=friends_link&sk=d30f14fc0f0e4a85bcbbf2078d6fdd5b)**

 🤝 **Contribute**
 Ideas, improvements, and pull requests are welcome!
 Let’s refine the POM experience together.